What is (McKinney-Vento) Assistance and Services?

 Who is eligible for Homeless (McKinney-Vento) Assistance and Services?

 Any child or youth, including migrant and unaccompanied youth, who lacks a fixed, regular and adequate nighttime residence is considered homeless and McKinney-Vento eligible for assistance and services.
 This includes children and youth who are temporarily sharing housing with others due to loss of housing or economic hardship, those living in hotels, camping grounds, emergency shelters, cars, bus or train stations and those awaiting foster care or are in temporary placements.
-If you are not sure if a child qualifies, call (253) 530-1082.

 The Peninsula School District can provide assistance with: